MARTIMM/gnome-source-skim-tool/README.md

 The generated modules will be the same but with `:api<2>` tagged on it.
 The structures and types are now stored in separate files.
 * `Gnome::<package>::<class>` for classes.
 This is like before except that some types are moved into the `Gnome::<package>::T-<class>` modules.
 * `Gnome::<package>::R-<class>` for interfaces, i.e. roles.
-This is changed but does not have any impact because these can not be used standalone.
+This is a change from older module but does not have any impact because these role modules can not be used standalone.
 * `Gnome::<package>::N-<class>` for records (structures) and unions.
 Records and unions are exported so the types can be used as `N-<class>`.
 * `Gnome::<package>::T-<class>` for other types and constants.
 Every type and constant is exported so every type name can be used on its own.